monroews/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.rst

 Setting up the reactor for experiments
 ======================================

-See the section on :ref:`calibrate photometer <heading_ProCoDA_Photometer>` to set up the photometer
+See the section on :ref:`calibrate photometer <heading_ProCoDA_Photometer>` to set up the photometer.
+We recommend using the syringe method to pull calibration standards into the photometer.
+Suggested standards are 0, 10, 20, 30, 40, 50 mg/L of red dye #40.

 In these experiments, we will be pumping tap water from a 20 L Jerrican to the influent of your reactor.
 Place your reactor on a stir plate and make sure that the 3/8'' push-connect fitting is on the effluent side of your reactor (some may have 3/8'' holes on both sides).
 The effluent of the reactor should be a straight short tube to the drain.

 Use a second pump head with \#17 tubing to pull a sample from near the effluent weir through the photometer and then to the drain.

 Before running an experiment, it is important to determine whether your setup works.
-Turn the pump to approximately 380 mL/min and get water flowing through the system and off to waste.
+Turn the pump to approximately 380 mL/min (100 rpm) and get water flowing through the system and off to waste.
 Two important things to check:

  #.
 Is your sensor reading a stable voltage of approximately +3.5V?
 If not, you might have some air bubbles trapped in the sensor cell.
 Tap it gently to release the air.
  #.
 Is the effluent weir working properly or is the reactor gaining volume?
 We want to maintain a constant volume throughout the experiment, so let the pump run for ten minutes or so and confirm that the volume is stable (put a line or a piece of tape to mark the water level).

-.. todo:: Did we switch to a two pump head system with the second pump head using a larger size tubing and removing excess flow from the reactor?

 .. _heading_Reactor_Testing_protocol: